OpenMDAO/OpenMDAO/ROADMAP.md

 ### Goal:
 - Provide forward and reverse mode AD that works for a wide variety of general use cases including with many numpy functions.
-- AD should have relatively good performance compared to hand differentiation.
+- AD should have performance comparable to hand differentiation.

 ### Potential Challenges:
 - AD tools will struggle with current OpenMDAO syntax for `compute` and `apply_nonlinear` methods,